- Ph.D., Economics, University of Guelph (2010).

-Joel Wood is the Fraser Institute's Senior Research Economist in the Centre for Environmental Studies and Centre for Risk and Regulation.
+Joel Wood is an associate professor at Thompson Rivers University.
+Previously, he was the Fraser Institute's Senior Research Economist in the Centre for Environmental Studies and Centre for Risk and Regulation.
 A similar position was previously held by climate change skeptic Kenneth Green who now works with the American Enterprise Institute.

 Wood completed his Ph.D. in Economics under the direction of Fraser Institute fellow and climate change skeptic Ross McKitrick.